KamranMovlanov/react-weather-app/README.md

-# react weather ⛅ and currency 💵 app
+# React weather ⛅ and currency 💵 app

 App Features:
 - Search by country or city